qiskit-community/spank-plugins/INSTALL.md

 ### Building and installing our SPANK Plugins

+> [!NOTE]
-The following explanation assumes the Slurm Docker Cluster set up above.
+> The following explanation assumes:
+> - using Slurm Docker Cluster set up above.
 If you use other existing environments, do the equivalent.
+> - building code on `slurmctld` node.
+Other nodes are also acceptable.

 1. Building [QRUN](./commands/qrun/README.md)

-> [!NOTE]
-> Following description assumes to log in to `slurmctld` node and build there.
-Other nodes are also acceptable.

 ```bash
 % docker exec -it slurmctld bash